bitovi/academy/src/javascript/javascript.md

 ## Overview

 - <em>Audience:</em> Intermediate JS developers.
-- <em>Goal:</em> Understand how JavaScript works, what's going on "under the hood".
+- <em>Goal:</em> Understand how JavaScript works, what’s going on "under the hood".
 - <em>Time:</em> About 6 hours

 <strong>We are going to be figuring out how JavaScript works in memory.
 We will cover:</strong>